By Herm Hoops

 Most of us know that extremely high noise levels can harm human hearing, as roughly one-quarter of the 40 million Americans diagnosed with hearing loss suffers from noise-induced hearing loss.
 Dangerous levels start at around 85 decibels, about as loud as sitting inside a bulldozer while it idles.
 That noise level can cause hearing damage after just eight hours.
 Music played through headphones at maximum volume plugged into a powerful stereo can reach 100 dB, and thunder from a nearby bolt of lightning can reach 120 db.
 The amount of time a person spends listening to a sound also plays a role in potential damage, causing issues like Tinnitus.

-House pets are affected by loud sounds.
+Housepets are affected by loud sounds.
 Think of your dog during a close-by fireworks display.
-Some animals have hearing far more superior or sensitive to that in humans, and the proliferation of human-generated noise affects these animals to a far-greater degree than people.
+Some animals have hearing far more superior or sensitive to that in humans, and the proliferation of human-generated noise affects these animals to a far greater degree than people.
 Owls and bats depend on hearing in order to hunt, and artificial noise disrupts their ability to hunt.

 What does this have to do with your visit to Dinosaur National Monument?
 We need to start at the bottom.
 When complex life first evolved, Earth was predominantly covered by oceans.
 But for the first few billion years, those oceans were mostly devoid of oxygen.
 It wasn’t until phytoplankton, algae-like microorganisms capable of photosynthesis, colonized the ocean and filled it with oxygen that complex life began to evolve some 800 million years ago.
 Sometimes referred to as microalgae, phytoplankton are drifting marine plants found in oceans and freshwater ecosystems.
 These photosynthesizing microscopic plants are typically too small to see however, they do more than float hither and thither.
 These plants also help create the lion’s share of the earth’s oxygen.

-In a natural setting phytoplankton sink below the surface at night and rise during daylight when the can make oxygen.
+In a natural setting phytoplankton sink below the surface at night and rise during daylight when they can make oxygen.
 As the base of the marine food web, phytoplankton is a key component in sustaining fish stocks and as they take in C02, phytoplankton sequester hundreds of thousands of tons of carbon each year.
-As one moves up the food chain zooplankton rely on phytoplankton forming the marine food web for many other ocean animals from whales, fish and numerous invertebrates like oysters and shrimp.
+As one moves up the food chain zooplankton rely on phytoplankton forming the marine food web for many other ocean animals from whales, fish, and numerous invertebrates like oysters and shrimp.

 In the 1960s the Supersonic Transport (SST) was developed for high speed travel across the Atlantic Ocean.
 At the time I was a ranger at Gateway National Recreation Area – a few miles off the runways of JFK Airport.
 When the SST took off or landed our house would shake and conversation became impossible for a few minutes, but that was not a sonic boom that the SST made at speed.
 A study showed that loud noises caused phytoplankton to descend to levels where they absorbed little CO2 and produced little oxygen.
 Plans were to fly SSTs over the Atlantic every fifteen minutes, creating almost endless sonic booms over the North Atlantic.
-Serious concerns about that was one of the issues that curbed the flights of SSTs.
+Serious concerns about that were one of the issues that curbed the flights of SSTs.

 Another major contributor is seismic air guns used to survey the seabed for fossil fuel.
 They achieve this by blasting air, producing about 220–250 decibels per pulse.
 To put this into context, these pulses of air are louder than a Saturn V rocket during launch.
 It has been documented that many marine species that use sound as a means of communication avoid sites of high noise levels, while other research suggests very real consequences of noise pollution towards the hearing organs of fishes.